 The Disaster Research and Response Network focuses on the four areas of disaster management: Prevention, preparedness, response and recovery.
 Our multi-disciplinary research expertise aligns to the four areas and covers the below capabilities:

 Not a member?
-Subscribe to our network mailing list by emailing:
+RMIT staff can subscribe to our mailing list and staff newsletter by emailing:

 Please contact the Disaster Research and Response team via email@example.com if you would like to know more or to provide updates about your research projects, publications, media mentions and anything else of relevance to share with the Network.